[ Updated Jan. 30, 2022, with the overlay technique that I find myself using in every project. ]

 In real-life, I find myself using overlays in every project, but not the ones I illustrated earlier.
 Instead, I created an overlay with the watermark I add to all my social media videos.
 By constantly displaying this during an edit, I can easily see whether there will be a conflict between the watermark, which I add during compression, and the text I’m creating in Final Cut.

 Given all the infographics I use in my webinars, this technique saves me a ton of time because I can fix problems long before I export the master file and move it into compression.

 Overlays can contain lines, text and other graphical elements.
 They could even fill the entire screen, but, then, how would you see the video below it?

 Overlays do not export, nor do they show up on the video scopes.
-But, when they are on-screen, they can help a lot with figuring out the best way to frame a scene for multiple aspect ratios, or other compositional tasks.
+But, when they are on-screen, they can help you solve a variety of compositional tasks.

 NEW & Updated!